frandorr/3DWDSRNet/README.md

 - Register all frames from each image to the corresponding first frame
 - Remove images where all its frames had more than 15% dirty pixels
-- Select K (k=5) best frames (by means of cleanest to dirtiest)
+- Select K best frames (from cleanest to dirtiest)

 # Training

 ## Image patches
-Several approaches were tried to train the network.
+Several approaches were tried to train the network as stated in Introduction section table.
 Full image training (128x128), different kind of blocks (vanilla Conv3d instead of wdsr-blocks) and number of filters (16,32,64).
 But none of them worked as good as the full wdsr-blocks architecture working with reduced image size (34x34 to 96x96).

 For each LR (128x128) image, 16 patches were taken, each one having a size of 34x34 strided by 32x32 pixels.
 I choose those extra pixels in patches to guarantee that no pixel was lost by means of a pixel shift in different frames.